vjayaman/Metrics-CGM-ECC/README.md

 Imported to GitLab - cscscience setup.
-Will update here as well with each major change.
+Will synchronize updates here with the GitLab repository with each major change.

 Metrics-CGM-ECC
 ================